microsoft/FeatureManagement-Dotnet/README.md

 If all of three filters are registered:
 * When you call IsEnabledAsync("MyFeature"), the `FilterA` will be used to evaluate the feature flag.
-* When you call IsEnabledAsync("MyFeature", context), if context's type is `TypeB`, `FilterB` will be used and if context's type is `TypeC`, `FilterC` will be used.
+* When you call IsEnabledAsync("MyFeature", context), if context's type is `TypeB`, `FilterB` will be used.
+If context's type is `TypeC`, `FilterC` will be used.
 * When you call IsEnabledAsync("MyFeature", context), if context's type is `TypeF`, `FilterA` will be used.

 ### Built-In Feature Filters

-There a few feature filters that come with the `Microsoft.FeatureManagement` package.
-There are four built-in feature filters: `PercentageFilter`, `TimeWindowFilter`, `ContextualTargetingFilter` and `TargetingFilter`.
-Except for `TargetingFilter`, the other three built-in feature filters will be added automatically once the package is registered.
+There a few feature filters that come with the `Microsoft.FeatureManagement` package: `PercentageFilter`, `TimeWindowFilter`, `ContextualTargetingFilter` and `TargetingFilter`.
+All filters, except for the `TargetingFilter`, are added automatically when feature management is registered.
+The `TargetingFilter` is added with the `WithTargeting` method that is detailed in the `Targeting` section below.

 Each of the built-in feature filters have their own parameters.
 Here is the list of feature filters along with examples.